 How are Hosts selected?

-From eligible applications, TLEF will only select Hosts who can offer fellows excellent legal training, an innovative work environment and the best support to become a successful social justice lawyer in the future.
+From eligible applications, LEF will only select Hosts who can offer fellows excellent legal training, an innovative work environment and the best support to become a successful social justice lawyer in the future.
 We aim to prioritise applications by considering where a grant to host one of our Fellows could provide the most impact.
 We consider the following factors when considering Hosts for selection:

 • Have a strong training ethos.